smartyhall/meshbbs/docs/DAEMON-AND-GRACEFUL-SHUTDOWN.md

 Meshbbs can run as a background daemon on Linux and macOS:

 **Features**:
-- Process forking and detachment from terminal
+- Custom fork-based implementation (no external dependencies)
 - PID file management
-- Log file redirection
+- TTY-aware logging (eliminates duplicates)
 - Working directory preservation
 - Proper signal handling in daemon mode